-- 1114 Introduction to Animal Biology and Lab Explores the fundamentals of modern zoology, including reproduction, development, and diversity.
-Emphasis is placed on a survey of the phyla and includes anatomical and ecological studies of major animal groups.
+- Pathology and Microbiology I: Theory Covers basic pathology principles including an understanding of the basic course of diseases and the affects these diseases may have upon living and dead human bodies.
+Investigates the fundamentals of pathology, the infection process, and the human immune system.
+Studies methods of transmission with an emphasis on protecting the public and individuals working in environments of potential exposure.
+Offers non-medical-related students an overview of pathology, indigenous microorganisms, pathogens, and self-protective measures.
+(F) - Introduction to Animal Biology and Lab Explores the fundamentals of modern zoology, including reproduction, development, and diversity.
+Emphasis placed on a survey of the phyla and includes anatomical and ecological studies of major animal groups.
 Some field trips required.
 Lecture three hours per week, lab two hours per week.
-(D) ACTS: BIOL 1054 - Biology of the Cell Explores the structure and function of prokaryotic and eukaryotic cells.
-Emphasis is given to the biologically important molecules, structure and function of the plasma membrane, organelle structure and function, cellular energy, enzymes, and protein synthesis.
-(D) - 2003 Microbiology for Funeral Science Investigates the fundamentals of the infectious process and nonspecific and specific defense mechanisms against disease.
-Methods of transmission of infectious diseases are studied with an emphasis on protection of the embalmer and the public.
-Understanding of indigenous microorganisms, pathogens, and host-parasite interactions is included.
-Open to Funeral Science majors only.
-(F, even years) - 2004 Human Anatomy and Physiology & Lab I Introduces the biology of atoms and molecules; organelles and cellular functions; tissues; functional anatomy of integumentary, skeletal, muscular, and central nervous systems; and interaction with external environment.
+(D) ACTS: BIOL 1054 - 1134 Biology of the Cell Explores the structure and function of prokaryotic and eukaryotic cells.
+Emphasis given to the biologically important molecules, structure and function of the plasma membrane, organelle structure and function, cellular energy, enzymes, and protein synthesis.
+(D) - 2003 Introduction to Microbiology Investigates the fundamentals of the infectious process and the human immune system.
+Methods of transmission are studied with an emphasis on protecting the public and individuals working in environments of potential exposure.
+Offers non-medical-related students an overview of indigenous microorganisms, pathogens, and host-parasite interactions.
+(D) - 2004 Human Anatomy and Physiology & Lab I Introduces the biology of atoms and molecules; organelles and cellular functions; tissues; functional anatomy of integumentary, skeletal, muscular, and central nervous systems; and interaction with external environment.
 Three hours per week, lab two hours per week.
-Pre-requisite: High school biology, BIOL 1004, or consent of instructor.
+Pre-requisite: high school biology, BIOL 1004, or consent of instructor.
 (F, S) ACTS: BIOL 2404 - 2014 Human Anatomy and Physiology & Lab II Studies the major sense organs; autonomic nervous system and internal environment; neuro-endocrine control mechanisms; respiratory and cardiovascular functions; oxygen/carbon dioxide transport; liver functions; digestive, renal, and reproductive processes.
-Lecture three hours per week, lab two hours per week.
+Lecture three hours per week, lab

+- two hours per week.
 Pre-requisite: completion of BIOL 2004 with a grade of "C" or better.
 (F, S) ACTS: BIOL 2414 - 2104 Microbiology & Lab Focuses on bacteria, viruses, rickettsiae, chlamydiae, molds, yeasts, and protozoans as they relate to human health.
 Lecture three hours per week, lab two hours per week.
-Prerequisite: High school biology, BIO 1004, or consent of instructor.
-(F, S) ACTS: BIOL 2004

-Introduction to Ecology and Lab Investigates relationships of living organisms with each other and with their environment.
+Prerequisite: high school biology, BIO 1004, or consent of instructor.
+(F, S) ACTS: BIOL 2004 - Introduction to Ecology and Lab Investigates relationships of living organisms with each other and with their environment.
 Emphasis is placed on studies of plant and animal ecology, data collection from lab and field experiments, data manipulations, statistical analyses, and research reporting.
 Lecture three hours per week, lab two hours per week.
 Pre-requisites: Grades of "C" or better in BIOL 1004 and MATH 1023 or equivalents.
 (D)